pmean/build-website/text/04/scurve-04.md

 **Selecting starting values**

 When you fit an S shaped curve to your data, you need to provide some reasonable starting values.
-They don\'t have to be perfect, but they do have to be reasonable.
-Here\'s some general guidance.
+They don't have to be perfect, but they do have to be reasonable.
+Here's some general guidance.

-The parameter \"b\" represents how spread out the data.
+The parameter "b" represents how spread out the data.
 When b=1, the middle 50% of the curve (0.25 to 0.75) will span a little more than 2 units on the x-axis.
 So divide 2 by the estimated span of the middle 50% in your graph and use that as a starting value for b.
 Also keep in mind